 Delivering brilliant service is about understanding how customers want to do business with you.

-In the 30 years we’ve worked with large and small businesses, we’ve realised that there are only 6 things that all customers want:
+In the 30 years we have worked with large and small businesses, we have realised that there are only 6 things that all customers want:

 All successful relationships are based on trust.
 Customers need to believe that you will do what you say.
-When you set their expectations, you are making promises – if you don’t deliver, you break your promise and lose their trust.
+When you set their expectations, you are making promises – if you do not deliver, you break your promise and lose their trust.

 This is about giving customers the right information when and how they need it.
-It doesn’t mean bombarding them with communications or giving them lots of information they just don’t need.
+It does not mean bombarding them with communications or giving them lots of information they just do not need.

 Your relationship with a customer is like any other relationship – they want to feel that you know and understand them, will listen and are interested in them.
 Make sure you only send information relevant to them and keep records, so you can talk about how they have used your products or services in the past.
 Find out how they want to be communicated with and use that channel whenever you can.